Our dancing lesson with Delhi Dance Academy

 And, another explanation traces its origins to India claiming it spread throughout the Middle East with the migration of the gypsies.
 The gypsies eventually reached Europe and Flamenco developed.

 Belly dancing has occasionally been used in some Bollywood films.

-And, here’s our video mashup of our four dance classes at the Delhi Dance Academy:
+For more tips check out some of the best hotels in Delhi and watch our video mashup of our 4 Bollywood classes at the Delhi Dance Academy: